AthenaDecisionSystems/athena-owl-core/docs/gen_ai_gs.md

 * **Skills**: developing a new LLM may not make sense today, but fine tuning an existing model may in some circumstances.
 There are relatively few developers with expertise in model tuning, understanding their architecture and limitations, integrating them in applications, and in tuning their hyper parameters.
 Reinforcement learning to fine-tune existing LLM requires a huge number of trials, and data quality is still a very difficult and poorly-mastered topic.

-* **Reliability and reasoning**: Generative AI models do not reason and plan accurately.
+* **Reliability and reasoning**: Generative AI models do not reason and do not plan accurately.
 New versions of LLMs attempt to improve this, but by design the transformer algorithm is probabilistic and greedy for text generation and does not inherently do any kind of structured symbolic reasoning or manage ontologies of concepts (knowledge graphs).
+LLM are very big system-1 with their knowledge based from digital representation of humanity created content.

 The next sections explains the generative AI architecture in more detail.